bartenbach/pumpkins_pool/README.md

 This keeps Solana distributed, fair, and unbiased.

 ### Blazingly Fast 🧨
-Pumpkin's pool is powered by the latest servers with Intel Gold CPUs, DDR4 memory, and several terabytes of SSD storage.
+Pumpkin's pool is powered by the latest servers with Intel Xeon Gold CPUs, DDR4 memory, and several terabytes of SSD storage.

-### Solid Returns 🪙
+### Solid Returns 💰
 With a competitive commission of only **10%**, stakeholders acquire **90%** of staked earnings.

 Commission not only covers operating costs, but is invested directly back into the pool's infrastucture.
 A percentage of all profits are used to procure additional solar energy shares.

+### Security 🔒
+#### Physical Security
+Pumpkin's Pool is hosted in a building with tight physical access controls, UPS power backup, daily automated backups, 24/7 monitoring, and alerting.

+#### Could I lose my tokens?
+This section of the [Solana documentation](https://docs.solana.com/staking#:~:text=When%20a%20validator%20is%20slashed,to%20their%20reduced%20total%20delegation.) describes how staked tokens can be lost:
+> You risk losing tokens when staking through a process known as slashing.
+Slashing involves the removal and destruction of a portion of a validator's delegated stake in response to intentional malicious behavior, such as creating invalid transactions or censoring certain types of transactions or network participants.
+> When a validator is slashed, all token holders who have delegated stake to that validator lose a portion of their delegation.
+While this means an immediate loss for the token holder, it also is a loss of future rewards for the validator due to their reduced total delegation.

+Essentially, this happens when a malcious validator attempts to cheat the network.
+You can avoid this by ensuring you are only delegating stake to pools you trust.
+If anything seems sketchy or out of place, move along.

 ### Links 🔗
 - [Pumpkin's Pool on Validators.app](https://www.validators.app/validators/4cheZ7QmWigAXpbZog7SMeXBXLHgKG2U8aGGJ8ba772y?locale=en&network=mainnet&order=&refresh=)